ISO Certification FAQs

 - How to determine and manage suppliers and their performance

 - How to manage the minimum required procedures for problem and potential problem identification and resolution.

 In addition, it may be advisable to define and document other processes such as: acceptance of customer contract awards, the issuing of purchase orders to your suppliers, supplier selection and evaluation, various design and development processes as well as consistent implementation of processes to ensure that all initiatives are successfully carried out in your company.
+The environmental and health Standards require initially discovering the environmental and hazard aspects.
 There are also required training courses plus a third party qualified certification audit. ^Top